dbgjerez/workshop-tekton-argocd/README.md

 By default, Tekton provides a series of tasks for common operations but we can build new tasks.
 In addition, a task is deployed in OpenShift as a Cloud Native object that can be reused.

+A task can be launched with specific parameters, this instance is called ```TaskRun```.
+In our case, we only are going to launch its with Pipelines.

 For this example, we're going to use these tasks:

 * **git-clone:** to clone the repository